How Much is a Book Worth?

 The Independent Online Booksellers Association has a concise "primer" page for identifying First Editions: Identifying First Editions - Pt.
 1 | Independent Online Booksellers Association (ioba.org) (Accessed September 19, 2022)

 The Independent Online Booksellers Association has an abbreviated, concise article concerning Identifying First Editions, A Primer: The Publishers.
 Identifying First Editions - Pt.
 2 | Independent Online Booksellers Association (ioba.org) (Accessed September 19, 2022).

 Printed Syllabus References

 Cyber search engines such as Google, Bing, and others do provide instant internet answers about book values.
 At some point, you may need to dig deeper into the secondary source material.
-If you were to acquire only one book to assist you on your journey with books, I recommend starting with Bill McBride's A Pocket Guide to the Identification of First Editions.
+If you were to acquire only one book to assist you with first edition identification, I recommend starting with Bill McBride's A Pocket Guide to the Identification of First Editions.
 It is concise.
 Any version (edition) will work.
 Your local library will likely have Zempl's and Ahearns' works.
-If not, they can get them if you have an interest.
+If not, your library can get them if you have an interest.
 If you are local to Iowa City, you can stop by Captain's Book Shoppe and use the reference materials in the store during normal store hours.

 (Listed in order of what to review / read first, second, third.)

 Carter, John.
 ABC for Book Collectors 7th ed.
 Revised by John Barker.
 New Castle, DE: Oak Knoll Press, 1995.